open5gs/open5gs/docs/_pages/faq.md

     no_ipv6: true
 ```

 **Note:** This parameter `no_ipv6` is only applied to EPC Elements such as MME, SGW, and so on.
 The parameter `no_ipv6` does not affect to UE.
-So, IPv6-enabled UE can connect to NextEPC LTE network.
+So, IPv6-enabled UE can connect to Open5GS LTE network.
 {: .notice--warning}

 #### Unable to add new user by WebUI